Lethargy2718/Lifese-2.0/README.md

 1. Not having fun during your free time
 2. Working all the time instead, which will inevitably lead to **burnout**

-If only there was a way to accurately convert your hardwork into free time..
+If only there were a way to accurately convert your hard work into free time...

 **Oh, right!
 That's *exactly* why I made Lifese!**